rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 -   **Password**: Set this to your secret.
 -   **Authorization User Name**: Set this to your extension number (1000).
 -   **Domain**: Set this to the IP address of your Asterisk server.
--   Make sure the box next to ‘Register with domain and receive incoming calls' is checked.
+-   Make sure the box next to 'Register with domain and receive incoming calls' is checked.

 Once you've configured all those settings, press OK and then close out of the configuration menu.

-If your network and SIP configuration files have been properly configured, your X-Lite phone will now say ‘Registered' at the top of the window!
+If your network and SIP configuration files have been properly configured, your X-Lite phone will now say 'Registered' at the top of the window!
 If it is not working, read back through the setup instructions and make sure you didn't miss anything.
 If you are using a virtual machine, also make sure your host network settings have been configured to receive incoming traffic.